-In the ordinary course of business, we may transfer personal data from Europe and other jurisdictions to the U.S. or other countries.
+In the ordinary course of business, we transfer personal data from Europe and other jurisdictions to the U.S. or other countries.
 Europe and other jurisdictions have enacted laws requiring data to be localized or limiting the transfer of personal data to other countries.
 In particular, the EEA and the UK have significantly restricted the transfer of personal data to the U.S. and other countries whose privacy laws it generally believes are inadequate.
-Other jurisdictions may adopt similarly stringent interpretations of their data localization and cross-border data transfer laws.
+Other jurisdictions may adopt or have already adopted similarly stringent data localization and cross-border data transfer laws.